Hamburger

 Amendment of the company's articles of association may be made following a general meeting resolution, which is taken by an increased majority of 2/3 of the total corporate parts.
 Concerning certain items provided for in the law, amendment of the company's articles of association may be made following a resolution of the administrator of the company.

-Accordingly, the resolution of the general meeting and the deed of amendment of the articles of association are to be registered to the General Commercial Registry.
+Accordingly, the resolution of the general meeting, along with the amended and codified articles of association, are to be registered to the General Commercial

 Hong Kong, SAR